Q: What is Amazon Kinesis Data Streams?

 Q: What is a sequence number?

 A sequence number is a unique identifier for each record.
-Sequence number is assigned by Amazon Kinesis when a data producer calls PutRecord or PutRecords operation to add data to an Amazon Kinesis data stream.
+Sequence number is assigned by Amazon Kinesis when a data producer calls PutRecord or PutRecords operation to add data to a Amazon Kinesis data stream.
 Sequence numbers for the same partition key generally increase over time; the longer the time period between PutRecord or PutRecords requests, the larger the sequence numbers become.

-Adding data to Kinesis data streams
+Adding data to Kinesis Data Streams

 Q: How do I add data to my Amazon Kinesis data stream?